shafasalsabilap/FinalProject-FE/README.md

 # INSTALLATION AND RUN PROGRAM
 ### HOW TO RUN PROGRAM WITHOUT INSTALLATION?
-You can just click this link wwwww and login, after that you can try to run the program without having to install anything.
+You can just click this link final-project-fe-tau.vercel.app and login, after that you can try to run the program without having to install anything.

 ### WITH INSTALLATION
 1. Download this github sourcecode, you can download with zip